In order to understand this error and the importance of the Click ID, let's start with a small explanation of how the tracking works.

 4. Using two different integration in the same flow

-❌ The problem: by using two different integration in the same flow, the clickID can be missed in the way.
+❌ The problem: by using two different integration in the same flow, the ClickId can be missed on the way.

-✅ The solution: you have to understand where exactly it happens and create a "bridge" that will pass the clickID forward.
+✅ The solution: you must understand where exactly it happens and create a "bridge" that will pass the ClickId forward.

 For example: if you are using JS redirect between two integrations, you will need to use the populate function.

 Questions?
 Problems?
 Need more info?
 Contact Anytrack Support for assistance!